garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 5 Routing.md

     ```
     mapView.graphicsOverlays.add(routingMapGraphics)
+    sceneView.graphicsOverlays.add(routingSceneGraphics)
     ```

-1. In `button_routing_onAction`, if the routing button has been selected, set the map view’s touch delegate to `routingTouchDelegate`; otherwise, set it to `nil`.
+1. In `button_routing_onAction`, if the routing button has been selected, set the map view and scene view's touch delegates to the ones you created; otherwise, set it to `nil`.
 Unselect the buffer and query button if the routing button has been selected.
 Finally, reset the routing touch delegate, in order to clear any origin point and graphics that have already been saved and displayed:

     ```
-    @IBAction func button_routing_onAction(button_routing: NSButton) {
+    @IBAction func button_routing_onAction(_ button_routing: NSButton) {
-        mapView.touchDelegate = (NSOnState == button_routing.state) ? routingTouchDelegate : nil
+        mapView.touchDelegate = (NSOnState == button_routing.state) ? routingTouchDelegateMap : nil
+        sceneView.touchDelegate = (NSOnState == button_routing.state) ? routingTouchDelegateScene : nil

         if NSOnState == button_routing.state {
             button_bufferAndQuery.state = NSOffState
         }

+        if (nil != routingTouchDelegateMap) {
+            routingTouchDelegateMap!.reset()
+        }
-        if (nil != routingTouchDelegate) {
+        if (nil != routingTouchDelegateScene) {
-            routingTouchDelegate!.reset()
+            routingTouchDelegateScene!.reset()
         }
     }
     ```